-- Aus3.1 This Standard applies to: - (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements. - Aus3.2 This Standard applies to annual reporting periods beginning on or after 1 January 2013. - Aus3.3 This Standard may be applied by for-profit entities, but not by not-for-profit entities, to annual reporting periods beginning on or after 1 January 2005 but before 1 January 2013.
-If a for-profit entity applies this Standard to such an annual reporting period, it shall disclose that fact and apply AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities, AASB 127 Separate Financial Statements (August 2011) and AASB 128 Investments in Associates and Joint Ventures (August 2011), at the same time. - Aus3.4 The requirements specified in this Standard apply to the financial statements where information resulting from their application is material in accordance with AASB 1031 Materiality. - Aus3.5 When applied or operative, this Standard supersedes: - (a) the requirements relating to consolidated financial statements in AASB 127 Consolidated and Separate Financial Statements (March 2008, as amended); and - (b) Interpretation 112 Consolidation Special Purpose Entities (December 2004, as amended).
+- (a) each entity that is required to prepare financial reports in accordance with Part 2M.3 of the Corporations Act and that is a reporting entity; - (b) general purpose financial statements of each other reporting entity; and - (c) financial statements that are, or are held out to be, general purpose financial statements. - Aus3.2 This Standard applies to annual reporting periods beginning on or after 1 January 2013, except that for not-for-profit entities it applies to annual reporting periods beginning on or after 1 January 2014.
+[Note: For application dates of paragraphs changed or added by an amending Standard, see Compilation Details.]